How to have a Successful Phone Interview

-The global economy means that candidates and employees are looking across international borders for employment and employees.
-Typically, candidates don’t take telephone interviews as seriously as they would a face-to-face meeting with a potential employer.
-However, when it comes to international recruitment, the phone interview is perhaps the most important hurdle in the process, as it is this stage that can secure the all-important face-to-face meeting.
+Typically, candidates don’t take telephone interviews as seriously as they would a face-to-face meeting with a potential employer, perhaps because candidates are more comfortable in their own home and feel more relaxed than they would be sitting across from their consultant or potential employer.
+However, when it comes to international recruitment, the phone interview is perhaps the most important hurdle in the process, as meeting face-to-face is now a thing of the past.

 True, there’s no need to worry about travel arrangements, finding the office or ironing your suit; however, successful telephone interviews do require some careful planning.